-Incorporation of 2024 Recommended Areas for Additional Improvement In its Commission Order, 24-232, PGE was directed to incorporate Staff Recommendations, which the Company reported on as areas for improvement in the 2025 WMP Update.
-The IE assessment provided substantial insight into progress made on these items and they, along with the Staff assessment are detailed in Table 1, below.
+Incorporation of 2024 Recommended Areas for Additional Improvement In its Commission Order, 24-232, IPC was directed to incorporate Staff Recommendations, which the Company reported on as areas for improvement in the 2025 WMP Update.
+The IE assessment provided substantial insight into progress made on these items.
+The IE and Staff assessment are detailed in Table 1, below.
 This demonstrates the growth that each of the utilities is making in response to feedback received, which establishes the continuous learning cycle for both the utilities and plan evaluators.